brmson/yodaqa/data/ml/README.md

   * Question classification by logistic regression using question features.
     Its model data lives in ``data/ml/qclass``, refer to the README there.

+  * Embedding-based selection of properties and sentences, living in ``data/ml/embsel``, refer to the README there.

 Then, we have some generic infrastructure that we describe below and use for:

   * Passage scoring during the final step of passage extraction, where we